 1) .JPEG / .JPG

-Good for uploading images to the web, and for storing photographs at a small size.
+This photo file format is good for uploading images to the web, and for storing photographs at a small size.

 JPEG (or JPG) is short for Joint Photographic Experts Group.
 They work best with photographs both in color and black and white.
 JPEGs are also the file format that we print most often for our customers.